-History Behind Proposed Sports Betting Bill in South Carolina
+History Behind Proposed SC Sports Betting Bill

-Many southern states have implemented sports betting, but South Carolina is behind the times when it comes to the form of gambling.
+Some southern states have implemented sports betting, but South Carolina is behind the times when it comes to the form of gambling.
 There have been numerous bills proposed that dealt with sports betting, but these were all shot down early in the legalization process.
 There have been no attempts to enact sports betting legislation since 2019.
 The political disagreements in the South Carolina government have stalled sports betting.
 This doesn’t seem like it will improve in the state anytime soon, which isn’t what bettors want to hear.